britram/rains-prototype/draft-trammell-rains-protocol.md

   it checks if the hashed assertion is still the assertion currently valid with the highest validUntil time for the given name, context, type and object value.
 In that case it returns a 200 notfication message.
-Otherwise, if there is an assertion for the same name, type and object value which is already valid and its validUntil time is higher, it is returned.
-In case the assertion has been revoked in the meantime, either a 210 notification message or a shard proofing non-existence is returned.
-The 210 notification message MUST only be returned if no such shard exists.
+Otherwise, if there is at least one assertion for the same name, type and object value which is already valid and its validUntil time is higher, the assertion with the highest validUntil value is returned.
+In case the assertion has been revoked in the meantime, either a 210 notification message or a section proofing non-existence is returned.
+The 210 notification message MUST only be returned if no such section exists.
 If it is not the authoritative server, it:
 - determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy.
 If so, it prepares to forward the query to those servers, noting the reply for the received query